PNW-D3ck3r/OpenOverlay/README.md

 # Purchase:

 When OpenOverlay is realeased, the only ways to buy it will be through PayPal, or with cryptocurrency.
-(Etherium and Bitcoin only)
+(Etherium and Bitcoin only, transaction fees must be covered by the customer)

-Chargebacks on Paypal: If your chargeback your purchase for OpenOverlay, your OpenOverlay token and product key will be invalidated and your IP Address will be BLACKLISTED from using OpenOverlay.
+Chargebacks on Paypal: If your chargeback your purchase for OpenOverlay, your OpenOverlay token and product key will be invalidated and your IP Address and Hardware ID will be BLACKLISTED from using or buying OpenOverlay.

 Refunds: Refund will only be issued within 7 days of the purchase of OpenOverlay.

 # Content Creators:

-If you are a content creator, you may be able to get a free copy of OpenOverlay if you mention that you use it in the descriptions of your videos, or your bio in Twitch.
+If you are a content creator, you may be able to get a contect creator copy of OpenOverlay if you mention that you use it in the descriptions of your videos, or your bio in Twitch.

-(Note: There is a special version of OpenOverlay for content creators that has built in OBS and Streamlabs integration)
+(Note: The content creator version of OpenOverlay has built in OBS and Streamlabs integration)